Tips to create a more effective and efficient virtual team

 - Facilitate problem-solving by creating a “forum” where employees can submit/answer questions

-This is especially critical now that workers don’t have nonverbal cues to help them interpret their colleagues’ intentions.
-Common remote channels for communication including e-mail and instant messaging are impersonal by nature, and cut out 93% of essential nonverbal cues 3 typically present in face-to-face interactions.
+This is especially critical when workers don’t have nonverbal cues to help them interpret their colleagues’ intentions.
+Common remote channels for communication including e-mail and instant messaging are impersonal by nature, and they cut out nonverbal cues like the facial signals, vocal factors, and body language that are typically present in face-to-face interactions.

 From meetings to conflict management, it’s critical to set up formal processes to manage day-to-day goings-on in the workplace, especially in areas that are more vulnerable to miscommunications and misunderstandings.